How Long Does Lipo Take? A Complete Guide to Liposuction Timing

 Rhinoplasty: 2-3 hours

-Liposuction is generally more time-efficient than many other cosmetic procedures while offering excellent results with proper technique.
+Liposuction is generally more efficient than many other cosmetic procedures.

 Do I need multiple sessions?

-Most patients achieve their goals in a single session.
-Multiple sessions may be recommended for extensive body contouring, when combining with other procedures, or for safety when removing large volumes of fat (I typically limit removal to about 5 liters in a single session).
+Most patients achieve their goals in one session.
+More than one session may be recommended for extensive body contouring, when combining with other procedures, or for safety when removing large volumes of fat.

 Does VASER always make surgery faster?

-In my practice, VASER often reduces procedure time through more efficient fat removal, but this can vary based on individual patient factors, areas being treated, and the specific goals of the procedure.
+In my practice, VASER often is quicker through more efficient fat removal, but this can vary based on individual patient factors, areas being treated, and the specific goals of the procedure.
 The ultrasonic pre-treatment step adds some time, but the extraction phase is typically faster.

 When will I see my final results?